Alexgoon/ason/README.md

 # ASON (Agent Script Operation)
 ![ASON Logo](images/ason_logo.jpeg)

-**ASON** is a lightweight framework that enables AI models to execute a sequence of functions in your application.
+**ASON** is a library that enables AI models to execute a sequence of functions in your application.
 Unlike traditional **MCP** or **tool-calling** mechanisms, ASON generates and executes complete scripts in a single pass.

 ASON offers greater flexibility, performance, and efficiency when integrating AI into applications.
 For more details, refer to: [Benefits of ASON over Tool Calling / MCP](#benefits-of-ason-over-tool-calling--mcp).